mibur1/psy111/book/statistics/5_Path_Modelling/2_Example.md

 ## Variables

-- Physical Health ($X$): The number of illnesses experienced in the last 12 months.
+- Physical Health ($X$): The number of illnesses experienced in the last 12 months (higher values indicate poorer physical health).
 - Functional Health ($Y_1$): The sum score of the SF-36 questionnaire, which measures functional health.
 - Subjective Health ($Y_2$): Self-reported subjective health, reflecting how individuals perceive their overall health.